ralvarep/ODL-OpenStack/README.md

 The virtual scenarios can be started with different configurations.
 For this, it is automatically loaded the appropriate configuration in DevStack nodes.

-When the scenario is created, run:
+When the scenario is created, login to consoles with vnx:xxxx, and then run:
 ~~~
 $ sudo vnx -f SCENARIO_FILE.xml -x CONF_TAG